 How to download your visualization as a PNG

 In this article, we'll explain how to download your chart as a static image, e.g. to print it or embed it in a presentation.
-This feature is free for all our users.
+This feature is free for all Datawrapper users.

 The image format that works best for graphics and can be imported/uploaded to most other tools (e.g. Photoshop, Keynote, Powerpoint, Google Docs, etc.) is PNG – short for Portable Network Graphics.
 PNG's are also a great options if your CMS doesn't allow HTML embeds.
 PNGs have the file extension .png.

 Note that PNG is a raster-based image format, not a vector-based on: An image saved as PNG will become pixelated when you scale it up after exporting it from Datawrapper.
 Make sure to export the PNG from Datawrapper in the format you'll need it, not smaller.
 Or use our PDF export for a vector export that can be scaled up indefinitely.
 You can learn how to do so here.

 How to choose the PNG export

 To choose the PNG export, you'll need to go to step 4: Publish & Embed.
 Click on the button that says "PNG", and you'll see options appearing below it.

 Options when downloading your chart as PNG

 When you click on the PNG button, you'll see four settings.

 The width and height of your format are pre-filled with the width and height of your chart as you've defined in step 3: Visualize.
 Here you can change that size again.
 You can also enter very high numbers like 4000 x 50000 px – something we wouldn't be able to display in step 3.